Nikecow/light-challenge/README.md

 ### Assumptions
 - We assume every department has at least 1 Chief, 1 manager and 1 regular employee.
-- All Chiefs are managers, but not all managers are chiefs,
+- All Chiefs are managers, but not all managers are Chiefs and the same goes for employees and managers.
-- When we want to notify a manager specifically we will not notify a chief.
-The same goes for employees.
+- When we want to notify a manager we will not notify a chief unless the invoice amount exceeds the `chief_threshold`.
+- The same goes for employees.
+When we fall back to some rule or invoice which does not require a manager, we will only notify an employee that is not a manager.

 ### Design:
-- A workflow specifies the amount which will always requires a Chief
+- A workflow specifies the amount which will always requires a Chief.
-- If no conditions are met, send the request to any regular `Finance` department employee
+- If no conditions are met, send the request to a regular employee of the department attached to the fall back rule.
-- For currencies we use `BigDecimals` in the database and application to maintain precision
+- For currencies we use `BigDecimals` in the database and application to maintain precision.
-- Priority of rules are in ordered in descending order of the `cutoff_amount`
+- Priority of rules are in ordered by _descending_ order of the `cutoff_amount`.
-- An approval request will be sent to a manager if either the `invoice` or the `rule` has `true` for `requires_manager`
+- An approval request will be sent to a manager if either the `invoice` or the `rule` has `true` for `requires_manager`.

 ### Possible Improvements:
 - We currently retrieve big data sets from the Database at once, preventing lots of manual lookups.
-On production a wiser thing could be to split this up into multiple queries to avoid huge memory usage
+On production a wiser thing could be to split this up into multiple queries to avoid huge memory usage.
 - The primary keys use auto-incrementing integers but in production probably a `UUID` would be a better idea.
 - Currently a rule can only have 1 set of conditions and 1 set of actions but this can be modelled to allow for several conditions and actions per rule.
-- Allow for the possibility to assign manual priority per rule
+- Allow for the possibility to assign manual priority per rule as now it simply goes by descending order of `cutoff_amount`.
--

 ### Database ERD:
 ![database_diagram](database_light.png)